 Board mannersThere's one really important thing you should pay attention to when chatting on the boards.
 Be literate.
 That doesn't mean you have to use fancy words or use the correct punctuation all the time, it just means you shouldn't use chatspeak.

-Your first impression on the owner of the pet you're applying for won't be a good one if you're using chatspeak (Becuz it'z srsly Ann0ying!1) or typing with your Caps Lock on (LIKE THIS).
+Your first impression on the foster won't be a good one if you're using chatspeak (Becuz it'z srsly Ann0ying!1) or typing with your Caps Lock on (LIKE THIS).
 And that's quite the opposite of what you want to achieve on that board; you want the owner to like you and ultimately give their pet to you.

-Just adding a small poem or something similar is enough to get someone's attention.
+Spicing up the mail with a touch of colour, or just adding a small poem or something similar, is enough to get someone's attention.
 I've read quite a lot of neomail and petpage applications, and poem/lyrics/etc. always catch my eye.
 When a person wants to read your application for a second time, that's a good thing. (;

 Try not to over-do it though, just a few lines is enough.
 In a neomail/UFQA application, you don't really have room for much more either.
 Make sure that you mention the original artist when putting lyrics/poems/etc. in any application.
 Art theft = bad.
 (Art does not only include drawings and such, it also includes stories, poems, lyrics, petpage coding, etc.)

 When neomailing me, please use Nap's petpage comment as your title.
 This way, I'm less likely to lose your neomail in the chaos called my inbox.
 (I'm terrible at organizing xD) All suggestions, comments, critiques and random neomails are welcome ^^ Also, I'd love to hear about any success stories of people that used this guide.
 I'm thinking of making a list of them =) Applications not included, of course.
 Just names.

 For a guide on neoboards etiquette, visit this page: